 I often find myself meditating at 3 key points of the day.
 Hydrate yourself frequently throughout the day.
 I aim for 8-10 glasses of filtered water daily.

-The incredible power of meditations have always moved me, so I wanted to create my own meditations for myself, my family, friends and clients.
+The incredible power of meditations have always moved me, so I wanted to create meditations for all.
 Here, I have played and composed the music especially for my meditation, Healing for Thyroid & Adrenal glands.

 My meditation will support your Thyroid and Adrenals as well as helping with anxiety, stress reduction and relaxation.
 I hope you will attain a deeper connection with your body and an openness for self love .♡.